Simple and Empowering

 We're all impacted by mental health and addictions challenges.
 We've either been there ourselves or we have a friend, family member or co-worker we care about who has.
 The principles of the A Dollar A Day Foundation are based on this reality and the realization that access to effective treatment programs is being constrained by financial resources.

 Since we're all in this together, we've conceived a simple and empowering way for each of us to own a small piece of the solution.
-As equals, each giving A Dollar A Day to front line programs, we will change lives today and Be the Change we all want to see.
+The A Dollar A Day Foundation is a registered Canadian Charity and through this foundation, as equals, each giving A Dollar A Day, we will change lives and Be the Change we all want to see.
 Join us as we Share the Change for Mental Health and Addictions.

 1 Equality among donors